ari-ahm/pytelv2ray/README.md

 Notes:
 - `telegram.api_hash` must be set (the app validates this and will exit if it is a placeholder).
 - `xray_knife.path` must point to the actual executable (the app validates it with your system PATH).
 If the file is inside a folder like `xray-knife/xray-knife`, set that exact path.
-- `speed_test.min_download_mbps` is currently a reserved field for future filtering; the best server per location is chosen by highest measured download speed.
+- `speed_test.min_download_mbps` filters out servers below this threshold when selecting best per location.
+- GitHub token can be set via `GITHUB_TOKEN` environment variable as fallback.

 ## How it works

+1. **Optional internal proxy**: If enabled, starts a local SOCKS5 proxy using the best servers from your database.
-1. Collect recent messages from all configured Telegram groups and extract proxy links.
+2. **Collect messages**: Fetch recent messages from all configured Telegram groups and extract proxy links.
-2. Run `xray-knife` latency tests on new links plus eligible retries; persist results in SQLite.
+3. **Latency testing**: Run `xray-knife` latency tests on new links plus eligible retries; persist results in SQLite.
-3. Optionally select top latency-passed candidates per location and run speed tests; persist results and pick the best per location.
+4. **Speed testing**: Optionally select top latency-passed candidates per location and run speed tests; persist results and pick the best per location.
+5. **Link renaming**: Add location emojis and timestamps to the final links.
-4. If enabled, upload a base64-encoded subscription (newline-separated links) to the configured GitHub repo/file.
+6. **GitHub upload**: If enabled, upload the subscription file to the configured GitHub repo.

-### Optional: Run through your own internal proxy
+### Internal Proxy Feature

 When `internal_proxy.enabled` is true, the app will:
 - Pick one or more of the best links from the database (by `selector`) and start an `xray-knife` local SOCKS5 proxy.
-- Route Telegram collection through this local proxy.
+- Route Telegram collection through this local proxy instead of direct connection or the configured proxy.

 Config options:
 - `selector`: `speed_passed` (download desc) or `latency_passed` (delay asc)
 - `max_links`: number of links to feed to the internal proxy
 - `listen_host` / `listen_port`: where the local SOCKS5 listens
 - `xray_knife_args`: extra CLI flags passed to `xray-knife proxy` (advanced)

+### Link Renaming

+Links uploaded to GitHub are automatically renamed with:
+- **Location emoji** (🇺🇸, 🇬🇧, 🇩🇪, etc.)
+- **Location name**
+- **Last tested timestamp** (URL encoded)

+Example: `vless://.../path#%F0%9F%87%BA%F0%9F%87%B8%20United%20States%20%7C%20Tested%3A%202025-01-15%2014%3A30`

 ## Run